An Improved Multi-access Coded Caching with Uncoded Placement: Main Result

 \subsection{Comparison of our scheme with the scheme in \cite{nikhil2020ratememory}}

 Theorem \ref{thm1} is illustrated in Fig. \ref{fig2} for $K =25$ and it is compared with the scheme proposed in \cite{nikhil2020ratememory}.
-In Fig. \ref{fig2}, transmission rate vs $\gamma$ plot is obtained for each $z \in 2,3,\ldots, 25$ as $\gamma $ varies from $\frac{1}{25} $ to $1$.
+In Fig. \ref{fig2}, transmission rate vs $\gamma$ plot is obtained for each $z \in \left [2, \left \lceil \frac{1}{\gamma} \right \rceil -1 \right ]$, as $\gamma $ varies from $\frac{1}{25} $ to $1$.
 It can be observed from the plot that our scheme performs better than that in \cite{nikhil2020ratememory} except for $z=K-2$.
 For $z=K-2=23$ $ (\frac{z}{K}=\frac{23}{25})$, the scheme in \cite{nikhil2020ratememory} outperforms ours, since the case of $z=K-2$ was considered separately in \cite{nikhil2020ratememory} and an optimal scheme for that particular case was provided in \cite{nikhil2020ratememory}.
 For each $z$, the gap between the two curves is large for smaller $\gamma$.
 As $\gamma $ increases, the gap reduces and both the curves coincide eventually.

-Now, we examine the case when $k=1$ and $k=2$.
-A plot for $K =11$ and $\gamma =\frac{1}{11}$ is shown in Fig. \ref{fig3}.
-Another plot for $K=15 $ and $\gamma =\frac{2}{15}$ is displayed in Fig. \ref{fig4}.
-In both the plots, it can be seen that our scheme is better than the scheme in \cite{nikhil2020ratememory} except for one point in Fig. \ref{fig3}.
+Now, we examine the case when $k=1$.
+A plot for $K =11$ and $\gamma =\frac{1}{11}$ is shown in Fig. 3(a).
+In this plot, it can be seen that our scheme is better than the scheme in \cite{nikhil2020ratememory} except for one point in Fig. 3(a).
 The gap between the transmission rate of our scheme and that in \cite{nikhil2020ratememory} is more for smaller $z$.
-As $z$ increases, the gap reduces and gradually both the curve coincides.
-The only point where the scheme in \cite{nikhil2020ratememory} is better that ours is when $z=K-2=9$ in Fig. \ref{fig3}.
+As $z$ increases, the gap reduces and gradually both the curves coincide.
+The only point where the scheme in \cite{nikhil2020ratememory} is better that ours is when $z=K-2=9$ in Fig. 3(a).
 Like it was discussed before, this is since the case of $z=K-2$ was considered separately in \cite{nikhil2020ratememory} and an optimal scheme for that particular case was provided in \cite{nikhil2020ratememory}.

 In general, for all the points mentioned in Theorem \ref{thm1}, our scheme outperforms the scheme proposed in \cite{nikhil2020ratememory} except for some special cases discussed in \cite{nikhil2020ratememory} which achieves the optimal transmission rate.
 This is shown in Theorem \ref{thm2}.
 And also, when $z=K-1$, our scheme achieves the optimal transmission rate which coincides with the result in \cite{nikhil2020ratememory}.
 This particular case is discussed in Corollary \ref{cor2}.